philterd/philter/README.md

 `mvn verify` also writes a test coverage report to `target/site/jacoco/index.html`, covering the unit tests and the integration tests together.

+Test application output (including expected error logs from failure-path tests) is saved to `target/surefire-reports/*-output.txt` for unit tests and `target/failsafe-reports/*-output.txt` for integration tests.
+Maven still prints test results, failures, and failure stack traces in the build output.
+To stream application logs to the console while debugging, add `-Dmaven.test.redirectTestOutputToFile=false` to your Maven command.

 To run Philter:

 ```